AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-06-30-Perlin-Noise-Flow-Fields-in-Processing-Part-I.md

 <pre><code>ArrayList&lt;GridAngle&gt; gridangles = new ArrayList&lt;GridAngle&gt;();
 </code></pre>

-To make this a nested ArrayList we can do something like this:
+To make this a nested ArrayList we simply create an Array List that can hold other Array Lists:

 <pre><code>ArrayList&lt;ArrayList&lt;GridAngle&gt;&gt; gridangles
 			= new ArrayList&lt;ArrayList&lt;GridAngle&gt;&gt;();